dontpanic92/wxGo/README.md

 Compilation
 ----

-Cuurently wxGo can compile and run on Windows, Linux and Mac OS X on amd64 architecture.
+Currently wxGo can compile and run on Windows, Linux and Mac OS X on amd64 architecture.

 ####1.
 Requisites